publicissapient-france/selma/README.md

 * Maps Collection any to any
 * Maps Map any to any
 * Use strict memory duplication for all fields
-* Support for Factory to instantiate beans is out of the box
+* Support for SourcedBeans to instantiate beans is out of the box
-* Support Type to Type custom mapping using custom mapping static methods
+* Support Type to Type custom mapping using custom mapping methods
 * Gives full feedback at compilation time
 * Break build when mapping does not work Say good bye to mapping errors in production